 When you hear “New York City,” Rockaway is probably not the first place that comes to mind.
-However, if you take the A train all the way to the end of Queens, you will find a community where the environment holds deep significance for its residents.
+However, if you take the A train all the way to the end of Queens, you’ll find a community where the environment holds deep significance for its residents.

-The first time I visited Rockaway, it felt like a place that shouldn’t be part of NYC but rather its enclave.
-Though it is only a few stops away from Manhattan, it exists in its own timeline, with a different rhythm and unique social dynamics.
+The first time I visited Rockaway, it felt like a place that shouldn’t be part of New York City but rather an enclave of its own.
+Though it’s only a few stops away from Manhattan, it moves at a different rhythm, with its own pace and unique social dynamics.
 People from diverse backgrounds call this place home.
-Living in close proximity, individuals of different religions, nationalities, cultures, and ethnicities create a neighborhood where the cultural landscape shifts from one house to the next.
-As people go about their daily lives, how they shape their surroundings reflects their personal identities and their understanding of the people around them.
+Living side by side, individuals of different religions, nationalities, cultures, and ethnicities create a neighborhood where the cultural landscape shifts from one house to the next.
+As people go about their daily lives, the way they shape their surroundings reflects both their personal identities and their understanding of those around them.

-With this project, my objective is to capture how the environment plays a crucial role in shaping the way people live and adapt.
-Walking from one end of the peninsula to the other, you can see how residents navigate their differences and find ways to coexist in a place where nature and human life intersect in a constant push and pull.
+With this project, my goal is to capture how the environment shapes the way people live and adapt.
+Walking from one end of the peninsula to the other, you can see how residents navigate their differences and find ways to coexist in a place where nature and human life are in constant conversation.
 This delicate balance is what makes Rockaway special.
-The community chooses to live here, embracing both the challenges posed by nature and the richness of its cultural diversity.
-It is a neighborhood where people accept the struggles of living by the water while cherishing the unique character that emerges from the coexistence of different backgrounds.
+The community chooses to live here, embracing both the challenges of nature and the richness of its cultural diversity.
+It is a neighborhood where people accept the struggles of living by the water while cherishing the character that emerges from coexistence.

 Back to Top